 So, if you’re getting employee feedback that town halls are—yawn!—same stuff different day, it’s time to shake them up.
 Ask yourself: How can I create energy?
 How can we get participants involved?
 What are some ways to excite, delight and surprise employees?

-I’d be happy to answer your questions or give advice.
+Here are some ideas to get you started.
+And, I’d be happy to answer your questions or give advice.
 Just let me know how I can help.